rushitest4559/3TierProjectDeploy/README.md

 During the deployment of this 3-tier architecture, I encountered several challenges, especially with connectivity between the frontend, backend, and database layers.
 The main issues were related to misconfigured Security Groups and Network ACLs (NACLs), which blocked communication between the tiers.

 - **Frontend to Backend Connectivity:**
-  Initially, the frontend (hosted on S3 + CloudFront) could not reach the backend EC2 instances due to restrictive inbound rules in the backend's Security Group.
-I resolved this by updating the Security Group to allow HTTP/HTTPS traffic from CloudFront’s IP ranges.
+  Initially, the frontend (hosted on an EC2 instance) could not reach the backend EC2 instances due to restrictive inbound rules in the backend's Security Group.
+I resolved this by updating the Security Group to allow HTTP/HTTPS traffic from the frontend instance's IP or subnet.

 - **Backend to Database Connectivity:**
   The backend EC2 instances were unable to connect to the Amazon RDS database.
 This was caused by missing inbound rules in the RDS Security Group and overly restrictive NACLs.
 I fixed this by: